albertosarullo/Wall-E-Lego-Raspberry-Camera-First-Person-View-AR-VR/README.md

 - test and tune neck servos with arduino (folder /test)
 - rewrite servo code on raspberry
 - server on raspberry
-- ui for control the movement
+- ui for direct control the movement
+- add sensors